pss959/EasyMaker3D/InternalDoc/Structure.md

     are included in the release file.

   - **src**: Contains the source code for the application.
-The code is divided into [Modules], each of which has a subdirectory.
+The code is divided into [Modules](#Modules), each of which has a subdirectory.
 There is also a `Tests` subdirectory that contains unit test source code and data.

   - **submodules**: Contains the git submodules the project depends on.